Data-Centric Foundation Models in Computational Healthcare: A Survey

 \section{Challenges and Opportunities}

-Despite the promise of FMs in healthcare, open challenges remain in developing and adapting trustworthy FMs to gain insights into patient outcome and clinical workflow.
-We discuss key directions for building reliable healthcare-focused FMs towards better human-AI alignments, addressing various aspects in hallucination, bias, and proper regulation protocols.
+Despite the promise of FMs in healthcare, open challenges remain in developing and adapting trustworthy FMs to gain insights into patient outcomes and clinical workflow.
+We discuss key directions for building reliable healthcare-focused FMs towards better human-AI alignments, addressing hallucination, bias, and regulation.